akhilbrucelee066/UltimateGadgetGuide-codebase/README.md

 ## License
-This project is licensed under the LGPL-2.1 License — see the [LICENSE](./LICENSE) file for details.
+This project is licensed under a custom MIT-based license — free for non-commercial use with attribution.
-© 2025 Pranay Akhil Jeedimalla (github/akhilbrucelee066) — Attribution required.
+You are not allowed to claim this project, code, or idea (“Ultimate Gadget Guide”) as your own.
+See [LICENSE](./LICENSE) for full terms.